ben-arnao/StoRM/README.md

 # stochasticmutatortuner
-A neural network hyperparameter tuner
+A hyperparameter tuner for intractable optimization problems (Neural Network)

 # Motivations of this tuner